RestComm/sip-presence-service/release/standalone-README.txt

 The Mobicents SIP Presence Service works on top of Mobicents JAIN SLEE 2.x

-The XDMS and PS depends on the Mobicents JAIN SLEE 2.x Http-Servlet and SIP 11 RAs.
+The XDMS and PS depends on the Mobicents Http-Servlet and SIP 11 RAs, and SIP subscription Client and XDM Client Enablers.
-You need to deploy those RAs prior to the installation of
+You need to deploy those JAIN SLEE components prior to the installation of
 the servers.

 Make sure that JBOSS_HOME environment variable is set and pointing